Yandex Cloud

 • Enabling component interfaces

-• Retrieving a list of connection URLs
+• Getting a list of connection URLs

 • Port forwarding

-You can connect to Yandex Data Processing component interfaces either using UI Proxy or a jump host VM.
+You can connect to the Yandex Data Processing component interfaces either using UI Proxy or a jump host VM.
 For more information, see Component interfaces and ports.

 UI ProxyUI Proxy